unlimitediw/DistributedSystemLearn/DockerAndContainer.md

   * Install the ping program and ping it again ```ping -c5 10.0.0.8``` and we can find that both task from the gwuservice are on the same overlay network.
   ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/1node2ping.PNG)
 * Test the service discovery.
   * Run ```cat /etc/resolv.conf``` to get the "nameserver 127.0.0.11".
-This value will sends all DNS quries from container to an embedded DNS reolver running inside the container listening on 127.0.0.11:53
+This value will sends all DNS quries from container to an embedded DNS resolver running inside the container listening on 127.0.0.11:53
   * The container is also be able to ping the gwuservice by name and notice that the value returned from ping is the same as the gwuservice vip(virtual ip address).
   ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/1vip.PNG)
   ![](https://github.com/unlimitediw/DistributedSystemLearn/blob/master/Image/1vipping.PNG)